 Reason 2: They can diversify your credit.

-Did you know that having diverse credit types influences 10% of your credit score?
+Did you know that having diverse credit types is considered to be influential on your credit score?
 This is why it is important to have a mix of installment and revolving lines of credit.
 Installment loans (such as auto loans, personal loans, and mortgages) have fixed payments and an end date for when the loan will be paid off.
 These loans help to build credit, but when they are paid off, they are no longer as impactful on your credit score.

 Revolving lines of credit (like credit cards and retail cards) have no end date or set payment amount.
 For this reason, credit cards can be used continually to influence your credit score.
 Having a mix of revolving and installment credit can show you are responsible with handling multiple loan types.